 After the research is completed, the student will submit a draft of the thesis to his or her advisory committee.
 Upon the recommendation of the committee, the candidate will arrange with the chair of his or her advisory committee to schedule and conduct a presentation of the results.
 The candidate will also be required to orally defend the thesis before the Master's Advisory Committee, members of the faculty, students, and interested persons.
 Arrangements for the thesis defense will be made and announced by the Environmental Sciences Program.
 Students are advised to be aware of the deadlines set by the Registrar for submission of defense results and theses.
-The defense must occur at least four weeks before the Master's Advisory Committee.
-Failure of the Master's a one semester probation before a second defense can be scheduled.
+The defense must occur at least four weeks before the date of graduation.
+A successful defense receives no more than one negative vote by the members of the Master's Advisory Committee.
+Failure of the defense requires a one semester probation before a second defense can be scheduled.
 A second failure of the defense constitutes elimination from the program.